JJHelen/PIMinfo-Powershell/README.md

 And I know.. this code is not optimized + some parts of the code.. just bare with it..

+AzureAD is bit more straight forward, but getting Roles from Azure is bit more comlicated

 First of all.. dont get confused with different ID strings and names of those strings.

 Get-AzureADMSPrivilegedResource -ProviderId 'AzureResources'  -Filter $FindString